12 Raleigh-Made Holiday Gift Ideas

 John Pugh was playing gigs as Johnny Swank in bars and blues jams.
 In an effort to offset his bar tab, he decided to make some Johnny Swank merch T-shirts.
 With the power of the silkscreen, John started to make other shirts that would represent his love of N.C., music and food.
 Part-time hobby gave way to full-time passion in 2012 as House of Swank was born and became a regular presence at local festivals and events.
 Shop House of Swank's downtown home-base for N.C.-themed graphic tees, hats, hoodies and more.

 Founded by "coffee's head bean," Larry Larson, Larry's Coffee works with farming partners to get beans with the deep, rich flavor profiles needed for their slow-roasting process.
-And you can find the coffee at their new downtown hot spot, 42 & Lawrence, also carrying cans of their nitro cold brew.
+And you can find the coffee at their downtown hot spot, 42 & Lawrence, also carrying cans of their nitro cold brew.

 Oak City Coffee Roasters makes it a point to personally know the farmers who supply their beans, bringing the customer as close to the origin of the coffee as possible.
 Grab their canned nitro coffee, bags of their delicious coffee and more at their location in downtown Raleigh.

 The Ford's Foods enterprise started in 1946 when patriarch A.J.
 Ford began selling produce from the back of his truck.
 Generations later, the family created Bone Suckin' Sauce, which is a western N.C.-style barbecue sauce, a red sauce with a tomato-paste base.
 The sauce also uses honey and molasses to offer a sweeter taste than eastern N.C. sauces (vinegar-based) or S.C. sauces (mustard-based).
-A few fun places where you can get it: their store at the State Farmers Market, Raleigh, Logan's Trading Company, North Carolina Museum of History Shop and NOFO @ the Pig.
+A few fun places where you can get it: their store at the State Farmers Market, Raleigh, Raleigh Provisions, North Carolina Museum of History Shop and NOFO @ the Pig.